G. Willow Wilson

 Gwendolyn Willow Wilson (born August 31, 1982) is an American comics writer, prose author, and essayist.
-Her prose works include the novels Alif the Unseen (2012) and The Bird King (2019).
-She was in charge of the relaunch of the Ms. Marvel title for Marvel Comics, starring a 16-year-old Muslim superhero named Kamala Khan.
 Her work is most often categorized as magical realism.

+Wilson's prose works include the novels Alif the Unseen (2012), which won the 2013 World Fantasy Award for "Novel", and The Bird King (2019).
+She was one of the lead creators in the relaunch of the Ms. Marvel title for Marvel Comics and co-creator of its starring character Kamala Khan, a 16-year-old Muslim superhero.
+Wilson was the writer on the Ms. Marvel series from February 2014 to February 2019; the first volume won the 2015 Hugo Award for "Best Graphic Story".
+Since June 2022, Wilson has been the writer on the ongoing Poison Ivy series for DC Comics.
+Her original comic series include the Invisible Kingdom (2019–2021) for Dark Horse Comics, which won the 2020 Eisner Award for "Best New Series", and The Hunger and the Dusk (2023–2026) for IDW Publishing, which was a finalist for the 2025 Hugo Award for "Best Graphic Story or Comic".

 Early life

 Wilson was born on August 31, 1982, in Monmouth County, New Jersey, and grew up in Morganville.
 Wilson lived in the county until she was 12.
 However, in an interview with Newsrama in 2013, she erroneously said she was born in Morris County and spent the first ten years of her life there.
 Her parents were atheists who renounced Protestantism in the late 1960s, hence Wilson was not raised in a religious household.
 Wilson first encountered comics when she read an anti-smoking pamphlet featuring the X-Men in the fifth grade.
 The characters fascinated her and she began watching the cartoon X-Men every Saturday.
 Two years later she and her family moved to Boulder, Colorado, where Wilson continued to pursue her interest in comics and other forms of popular culture such as tabletop role-playing games.